Sweet 15: Plot

 Marta de la Cruz is the daughter of two hardworking Mexican immigrants.
 She and her two siblings were born in the United States and are living in Los Angeles.
 They are a working-class family, and their hardworking father, Samuel, is the operations manager of a steel mill that makes chain link fences, where he uses the fake name "Arturo Montoya".
 He has been working hard for much of his life, and the work finally paid off when they became legal citizens.
 They also have a close relationship with their next-door neighbor Jorge, who is struggling to find work because he has no papers.
-Marta is seen as spoiled, immature, and somewhat naive, but she wants to have an amazing quinceanera, as her friends are not having one.
+Marta is seen as spoiled, immature, and somewhat naive, but she wants to have an amazing quinceañera, as her friends are not having one.
 Her parents tell her that she may have to postpone it, because of financial problems, when in reality, they are not legal citizens, and they need to save money in case Samuel's boss, Mr. Waterman finds out and he is left jobless.
 Marta does not understand the situation and is very angry and upset.
 Her jealousy only increases when she is forced to get a job in their church to volunteer in the community.

 She continues to plan, however, determined to have her "quince".
-Also, her friends are busy hitting on her friend Gabi's, distant cousin Ramón from New York City who just arrived in California.
-They are pressuring Marta to have him as her escort at her quince, but she is too shy, and Ramón is struggling with his inability to read or write.
-It must also be noted that Ramón appears to be much older than her.
+At the same time, her friend Jacqueline pressures her to take their mutual friend Gabi's older cousin Ramon as her quince escort, but she is too shy, and Ramón is struggling with his inability to read or write.